Implant-Supported Dentures in Perth

 Who is a candidate for implant-supported dentures?

-Those who have lost most or all of their natural teeth due to an injury, dental cavities, or gum disease are candidates for implant-supported dentures.
-An implant denture may also provide a better alternative to dentures for patients who are not happy with the drawbacks of a traditional denture.
+Those who have lost most or all of their natural teeth due to injury, dental cavities, or gum disease are candidates for implant-supported dentures.
+These artificial teeth may also provide a better alternative to removable dentures for patients who are not happy with the drawbacks of traditional dentures.

 However, suitable candidates for implant treatment must have sufficient bone tissue.
 A patient’s jaw bone quality must be assessed before the dental procedure is performed.
 When a patient’s bone tissue is insufficient, a bone graft may be required.